Suzan G. LeVine: Ambassador to Switzerland and Liechtenstein

 LeVine was sworn in as the United States Ambassador to Switzerland and Liechtenstein on May 30, 2014, and took up her position in Bern on June 2, 2014.
 LeVine took her oath of office while placing a hand on a Kindle containing the U.S. Constitution and, thereby, became the first U.S. official to be sworn in on an e-reader.
 She resigned her post in Bern on January 20, 2017.
-On July 9, 2018, she joined Governor Jay Inslee's cabinet as the new Commissioner of the Employment Security Department.

-During her tenure, LeVine worked to expand foreign direct investment (FDI) into the U.S., counter violent extremism, enable American citizens in Switzerland to regain access to banking services, and advance a global diversity dialogue.
-She also advocated for female participation in entrepreneurship and technical fields, supporting women in both corporations and universities.
+During her tenure, LeVine's worked to expand foreign direct investment (FDI) into the U.S., counter violent extremism, enable American citizens in Switzerland to regain access to banking services, and advance a global diversity dialogue.
+She also advocated female participation in entrepreneurship and technical fields in both corporations and universities.

-Apprenticeship

-While in Switzerland, she was instrumental in the signing of a Joint Declaration of Intent between Switzerland and the United States to collaborate on apprenticeship and partnered with 30 companies to bring and/or expand their Swiss style apprenticeship model into the United States.
-She also secured billions of dollars in investment and hundreds of jobs into the United States – with $3B alone announced at a special White House round table she catalyzed with Swiss business and government leaders.
+While in Switzerland, LeVine was instrumental in the signing of a Joint Declaration of Intent between Switzerland and the United States to collaborate on apprenticeship and partnered with 30 companies to bring or expand their Swiss style apprenticeship model into the United States.
+She also secured billions of dollars in investment and hundreds of jobs into the United States.
 During their time in Switzerland, Ambassador LeVine and her husband, Eric LeVine, hosted a number of visitors from the United States to view the Swiss system.
 Most notable was a delegation from Colorado led by Governor John Hickenlooper.

-Since returning from Switzerland, LeVine and her husband have been speaking across the U.S. and around the globe at events, round-tables, and with individuals in government, academia, business, and philanthropy about what can be learned, derived, and applied from the Swiss dual education system.
-She and her husband are convinced that there are many pathways to success, and that an "Apprenticeship Renaissance," as she calls it, is a key to the long-term economic growth in the United States and a key to more people than ever achieving their American Dream.

-She now serves on the CareerWise Colorado board, the Markle Foundation's Rework America Task Force, ETH's CEMETS International Advisory Board, and the Seattle Region Partnership.
-She also served on Governor Inslee's Career Connect Taskforce which completed its work and made its recommendations Feb 20, 2018.
+LeVine and her husband continued to speak in favor of the Swiss dual education system after returning to the United States.